nimning/hintSystem/src/plan.md

 Yoav believes that the relevant model is [problem.js](https://github.com/openwebwork/webwork2/blob/develop/htdocs/js/lib/models/Problem.js) and the relevant view [ProblemView.js](https://github.com/openwebwork/webwork2/blob/develop/htdocs/js/lib/views/ProblemView.js)

 Note that this code is in the develop branch of the github repository.
+It is therefor not on our server yet.

 Yoav: I would like to identify the PERL files that embed this javascript.
 I will try to schedule another meeting with Peter Staab.